cbg-ethz/V-pipe/docs/tutorial_hiv.md

 EOT
 ```

-Note: A YAML files use spaces as indentation, you can use 2 or 4 spaces for indentation, but no tab.
-There are also online YAML file validators that you might want to use if your YAML file is wrongly formatted.
+**Note**: A YAML files use spaces as indentation, you can use 2 or 4 spaces for indentation, but **no tab**.
+There are also [online YAML file validators](https://www.yamllint.com/) that you might want to use if your YAML file is wrongly formatted.

 ## Running V-pipe